a-karma/Bogor_Workshop/DAY_3/Session2.md

 rm babirusa_panel.ind
 mv babirusa_panel.ind_new babirusa_panel.ind
 ```
+These files can be used to run multiple types of analysis beyond PCA using the admixtools package (https://github.com/DReichLab/AdmixTools).
+We will stick to PCA for today though.

 ### Run smartpca
 Our data is now ready to run `smartpca`.
 Like `convertf` we make a parameter file to supply to the program to generate the output files.